YaSleiMan/BikeShare_TO_RideHistoryInsights/README.md

-# Toronto Bike Share: Ride History Query and Presenter
+# Bike Share Toronto: Ride History Insights
 The Bike Share website only lets you look at a limited number of past trips at a time in the history section.
 This automation is used to obtain your full trip history and visualize that data much more easily.

 # How to Use